weliveindetail/blog/about.md

 Compiler development is the royal discipline of computing.
 It always demanded the highest skills from its makers and always fascinated me the most as a developer.
 Compilers are well understood in academics since long, but mainstream implementations were often lacking behind today's standards -- being quirky, proprietary and hard to master.

-With the advent of [LLVM](https://stackoverflow.com/questions/2354725/what-exactly-is-llvm){:target="_blank"}a lot of this changed and today we have state of the art modular compiler technology right at our fingertips -- with a [clean three-phase architecture](https://www.aosabook.org/en/llvm.html){:target="_blank"} [open-source](https://github.com/llvm/llvm-project/){:target="_blank"} and reusable.
+With the advent of [LLVM](https://stackoverflow.com/questions/2354725/what-exactly-is-llvm){:target="_blank"} a lot of this changed and today we have state of the art modular compiler technology right at our fingertips -- with a [clean three-phase architecture](https://www.aosabook.org/en/llvm.html){:target="_blank"} [open-source](https://github.com/llvm/llvm-project/){:target="_blank"} and reusable.

 In my spare time I am hacking on compilers and tools and I use this blog to share my experiences.
 If that meets your own interests please join our [LLVM Social Berlin](https://www.meetup.com/de-DE/LLVM-Social-Berlin/){:target="_blank"}, <a href="click:the.address.will.be.decrypted.by.javascript" onclick='openMailer(this);'>write an email</a> or catch me on <a href="https://twitter.com/weliveindetail" target="_blank">Twitter</a>.